-Producers will soon be drilling their 2023 wheat crop and it is always interesting to watch when drilling begins in north central Kansas.
-Because of our earlier soybean harvest in some fields, producers may be looking to start putting the wheat seed in the ground a little earlier than usual.
-But waiting may be a better choice!
+Producers will soon be drilling their 2025 wheat crop and it is always interesting to watch when drilling begins in north central Kansas.
+Producers may be looking to start putting the wheat seed in the ground a little earlier than usual, but waiting may be a better choice!